tokenika/tokenika.github.io/reviews/neo/index.md

-## NEO is a distributed network for the Smart Economy.
+**NEO is a distributed network for the Smart Economy.
 Create digital assets and use smart-contracts to make them self-managed.

-NEO is the use of blockchain technology and digital identity to digitize assets, the use of smart contracts for digital assets to be self-managed, to achieve "smart economy" with a distributed network.
+NEO is the use of blockchain technology and digital identity to digitize assets, the use of smart contracts for digital assets to be self-managed, to achieve "smart economy" with a distributed network.**

+# NEO, China’s Fake Matrix

+The currency is somewhat peculiar because although it calls itself a public blockchain, it uses a Byzentine-Fault Tolerance (BFT) algorithm which is usually applicable mainly, if not only, in private blockchains.

+Furthermore, Neo’s dBFT algorithm is incomplete and totally void of public oversight.
+Neo holders are supposed to have the right to vote for honest Validator Nodes.
+However just like how you can’t nominate yourself to be a validator you also cannot yet vote for validators because it is not coded into the wallets yet.

+<span style="color:silver;font-size:11px">Source: [trustnodes.com](http://www.trustnodes.com/2017/08/17/neo-chinas-fake-matrix/)</span>

+---

+# NEO White Paper

 ### Digital Assets